muppet9010/Factorio-Lightning-Settings/README.md

 Allows control over lightning on Fulgora.
+Can change both the visual impact as well as the frequency and impact of lightning.